 Once we receive your Privacy Release Form, a member of my casework team will contact you directly via email within 2-3 business days.
 At that time, you will receive an estimated timeline for resolving your case.

 Please see below for answers to some frequently asked questions and agency-specific information to include in your form.
-If you have trouble accessing the Privacy Release Form, or if you have general questions, please call our Orange County office at (949) 668-6600 or email casework.katieporter@mail.house.gov.
+If you have trouble accessing the digital Privacy Release Form, please fill out the PDF form (use this form if you're having an issue with USCIS) and send it to casework.katieporter@mail.house.gov.
+If you have general questions, please call our Orange County office at (949) 668-6600 or email casework.katieporter@mail.house.gov.

 Click here to request help with a federal agency.

-For Afghanistan-related casework requests, please see the Agency-Specific Information section below for more information.
+For passport casework requests, please see the Agency-Specific Information section below prior to submitting your request.

 Frequently Asked Questions